Department of Educational Psychology and Counseling

 FALL 2014 ADMISSION INFORMATION

-Applications submitted after the Early Bird Deadline will be accepted no later than January 10, 2014.
+Applications will be accepted no later than April 1, 2014.

-Students must submit both an electronic application and paper application for their file to be considered complete.
-All electronic and paper application materials for FALL 2014 ADMISSION must be received by the department no later than January 10, 2014.
+Applicants must submit both an electronic application and paper application for their file to be considered complete.
+All electronic and paper application materials for Fall 2014 ADMISSION must be received by the department no later than April 1, 2014.

 The mission of the Department of Educational Psychology and Counseling is to prepare undergraduate and graduate students from diverse backgrounds for highly effective, ethical, and satisfying careers as professional educators and counselors working with individuals, families, and groups in educational, organizational, and community settings in California.